EvidentSecurity/esp-sdk-ruby/docs/SignaturesApi.md

 signature_id = 56 # Integer | The signature ID this signature custom risk level is for

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  service, suppressions See Including Objects for more information.
-  risk_level: "risk_level_example", # String | The custom risk-level of the problem identified by the signature for this external_account.
+  risk_level: "risk_level_example" # String | The custom risk-level of the problem identified by the signature for this external_account.
 Valid values are low, medium, high
-  include: "include_example" # String | Related objects that can be included in the response:  service See Including Objects for more information.
 }

 begin